-The key theme of the 2020 Disease Maps Community Meeting is COVID-19.
 The first day of the meeting will be dedicated to COVID-19, the second and the third days will be dedicated to ongoing community projects.

 Vassili Soumelis, MD, PhD

 Hôpital St Louis, Paris, France

 Maria-Jesus Martin, PhD